-4x4 Front Jacking Location
+Front Jacking Location

-4x2 and 4x4 Rear Jacking Location
+Rear Jacking Location

-For 4x2 and 4x4 trucks, when changing a rear wheel, assemble the jack drive tube to the jack and connect the drive tube to the extension tube.
+When changing a rear wheel, assemble the jack drive tube to the jack and connect the drive tube to the extension tube.
 Place the jack under the axle between the spring and the shock absorber with the drive tubes extending to the rear.

-Rear Jacking Location (All)
+Rear Jacking Location